Stay informed Subscribe to our Blog

 Many cloud vendors offer some kind of backup service as it is a simple but important use case for every business.

 Similar to with other cloud services, when you let a service provider handle backup the vendor takes care of resources and availability, allowing you to focus on your backups.
-Companies that choose Microsoft for can rely on Azure Backup in this case.
+Companies that choose Azure can rely on Azure Backup in this case.

 1. Assess Your Requirements

 Figuring out your company’s requirements when it comes to backup is the first step.
 All the following steps on this list will be based on what you need in the first place from your backups.